PM Morrison denies AUKUS mismanagement

 The procurement of nuclear-propelled submarines for Australia through AUKUS is the first time the US has agreed to share its nuclear submarine technology since bringing in Britain in 1958.

-Mr Morrison said Australians needed to trust the government which had the foresight to put the agreement together in the first place.
+Mr Morrison said Australians needed to trust the government that had the foresight to put the agreement together in the first place.

 “Previous Australian prime ministers and governments have tried and failed.
 I was not going to fail,” he said.